Vets-Who-Code/vets-who-code-app/URL_PREVIEW_CARD_README.md

 - Updating the Tailwind config

 ### Image Generation
-Customize the fallback OG image appearance in `/src/pages/api/og/generate.tsx`:
+Customize the fallback OG image appearance in the `generateFallbackImage()` function in `/src/components/url-preview-card/index.tsx`:
-- Change colors, gradients, typography
+- Change colors, gradients, typography (lines 22-42)
+- Modify the SVG layout and design
-- Add your logo or branding
+- Add your logo or different branding
-- Modify the layout
+- Adjust the hash function for different color schemes

 ### Metadata Extraction
 Enhance metadata extraction in `/src/pages/api/og/fetch.ts`: